damianhakert/damianhakert.github.io/README.md

 ## Custom Generators

-There are a few custom, static generators specified in config.rb.
+There are a few custom, static generators specified in `config.rb`.
 For example, there are generators that produce the direction issue list, release list, and organization chart dynamically.